Relintai/pandemonium_engine_docs/getting_started/introduction/first_look_at_the_editor.md

 This page will give you a brief overview of Godot's interface.
 We're going to look at the different main screens and docks to help you situate yourself.

+See also:
-.. seealso:: For a comprehensive breakdown of the editor's interface and how to
+ For a comprehensive breakdown of the editor's interface and how to
              use it, see the `Editor manual ( toc-learn-editor )`.

 The Project manager